-IMPORTANT UPDATE ON PRESIDENTIAL ACTION: On Thursday, November 20, President Obama will announce the steps his administration will take to provide work authorization and relief from deportation.
-Call our office to see if you qualify!
+IMPORTANT UPDATE ON PRESIDENTIAL ACTION: On Thursday, November 20, President Obama announced the steps his administration will take to provide work authorization and relief from deportation.
+Call our office now to see if you qualify!

 immigration process in the United States can be confusing, intimidating,

 costly, and very frustrating.
 But whatever your immigration needs may

 be, we are here to help.
 Immigration is all we do!